ddev/ddev/docs/content/users/extend/customization-extendibility.md

 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.

 !!!warning "Important!"
-    Changes to configuration take place on a `ddev start`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.
+    Changes to configuration take place on a `ddev restart`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.

 ### Multiple Docroots in nginx (Advanced)